English Bridge Union: History

 During World War Two organised bridge was in abeyance, but by 1945 seven counties had been reformed: Gloucestershire, the North East, the North West, Nottinghamshire, Oxfordshire, Warwickshire and Yorkshire; next year there were 19 newly formed or reformed county associations.
 The EBU had not yet resumed operations, however, and so a new organisation called the Tournament Bridge Association was set up to organise events and congresses, including the Crockfords Cup and the Lederer Memorial Cup.
 The EBU and the TBA soon realised that a single body for duplicate bridge was needed, and all the TBA members eventually joined the EBU.
 As a result, the number of county associations affiliated with the EBU doubled to 38.

 English players took part in European and World competitions as part of Great Britain teams until 2000, when the European Bridge League accepted the EBU as a national bridge organisation (along with the Scottish and Welsh unions).
 Since the selection and organisation of Great Britain teams had become the BBL's main reason for existence, it was dissolved and its remaining functions were taken over by a new body, Bridge Great Britain.

 The first EBU sub-committee was the Selection Committee, established 28 March 1937.
 The Tournament Committee was set up on 8 June 1945 and the Laws and Ethics Committee, originally called the Rules and Ethics Committee, on 1 April 1947.

 On 1 April 2010, the EBU ushered in the biggest ever shake-up in its structure by introducing Universal Membership.

 On 23 May 2011 the EBU celebrated its 75th anniversary.

-The EBU now has over 54,000 members and 620 affiliated clubs, allowing the organisation to further the development of bridge.
-The organisation has eighteen staff members (eight of whom are part-time) based in Aylesbury, Buckinghamshire.
+The EBU has about 47,000 members and 558 affiliated clubs as at 2024.
+The organisation has 16 staff (of whom some are part-time) based in Aylesbury, Buckinghamshire.
 It also relies on a huge team of volunteers and a board of eight elected volunteer directors.

 Committees

-Tournament Committee

-The tournament committee is responsible for all aspects of the EBU's programme of tournaments, other competitions and the master points scheme.
-The Tournament committee was abolished as a standing committee at the AGM 2016 and became instead a panel to advise the Chief Tournament Director.